jruels/automate-cloud/labs/lambda_start_stop/index.md

-# Lambda - Start/Stop EC2 Instances
+# Lambda - Stop EC2 Instances

-In this tutorial, we will create Python scripts to start and stop EC2 instances, then apply those scripts to Lambda functions.
-We can then use Amazon EventBridge to schedule the functions so that our EC2 instances start and stop depending on the hours that developers should be working.
+In this tutorial, we will create a Python script to stop EC2 instances, then apply that script to a Lambda function.